tsavolion/number-fibs.github.io/_posts/2016-12-08-On_Gerrymandering.md

 Personally, I believe the Electoral College plays an important role in protecting the rights of smaller states from being violated by more populous regions.
 That's not to say that I don't recognize major flaws in the system.

-Gerrymandering is the act of manipulating the boundaries of electoral districts for the purpose of benefitting ones' party.
-The term was named after Governor Elbridge Gerry of Massachusetts who manipulated the voting districts in his state to strengthen his party's dominance (apparently one such district resembled a salamander, hence Gerrymandering).
+Gerrymandering is the act of manipulating the boundaries of electoral districts for the purpose of benefitting one's own party.
+The term was named after Governor Elbridge Gerry of Massachusetts who manipulated the voting districts in his state to strengthen his party's dominance.
+Apparently one such district resembled a salamander, hence Gerrymandering.